cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Now all primes within a given range can be generated (generation of prime sets).

+- The checkbox "Special characters" within the dialog "Text Options" now offers some more characters by default.

 - All specific options are now within the dialogs of the according methods.
   So we could get rid of the menu item "Further Options".

 - For the simple (single) column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis is much better integrated than the previous known-plaintext analysis for Hill.
+  This known-plaintext analysis is much better integrated than the previous known-plaintext analysis for Hill. xxxx-Ko

-- The 1.4.30 release version will contain an S/MIME visualization. xxxxxxxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.

+- Another visualization for the AES algorithm was added: flow_visualisation showing how the bits are changed round-by-round. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx